NethermindEth/juno/README.md

 Juno can synchronize Starknet state from other full nodes with the aim of decentralizing Starknet by removing the dependency from the centralized sequencer.

-Snap sync is implemented, significantly reducing sync times and the implementation of JSON RPC’s Trace API will allow users to better understand its execution.
+Snap sync is implemented, significantly reducing sync times and the implementation of JSON RPC’s Trace API allows users to better understand its execution.

 </details>